-In winter Long-tailed Ducks selects offshore banks and relatively shallow marine areas, generally <25 m deep, however it is the only seaduck in the Baltic to occur in large numbers in waters deeper than 20 m.
-Pihl et al., 1995 and Skov et al., 2011 found the main depth range of Long-tailed Ducks in the Baltic Sea to be 10-35 m.
+In winter it selects offshore banks and relatively shallow marine areas, generally <25 m deep, however it is the only seaduck in the Baltic to occur in large numbers in waters deeper than 20 m.
+Pihl et al. (1995) and Skov et al. (2011) found the main depth range of Long-tailed Ducks in the Baltic Sea to be 10-35 m.
 In spring more birds forage in more shallow areas of the Baltic Sea, typically diving 3-8 m.
-Dives to depths of 60 m have also been recorded (Schorger, 1951).
+Dives to depths of 60 m have also been recorded (Schorger 1951).